RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 account equally.

-If you insist on not being paid for a specific project, change your team away from team Gridcoin for that project.
+If you insist on not being paid for a specific project, change your team away from a recognised team for that project.

 # Status

 ## How can I see my Researching Status?

-If you have some BOINC credits, you are in team Gridcoin and your email is correct in the gridcoinresearch.conf file.
+If you have some BOINC credits, you are in a recognised team and your email is correct in the gridcoinresearch.conf file.
 You should see a list of

 your magnitude in each project when entering "*explainmagnitude*" to